 · Are there a lot of openings in my particular field at the moment?

 · Will I be making more money if I switch jobs or the same amount?
 Always weigh the pros and cons of a switch if the money is about equal to now or even less than what you currently make.
+We’ve heard that offshore jobs are currently on demand right now.

 · If I take a new job, will I have to move, in some instances far from where I have family and friends at the present time?

 Even though job markets can change, knowing what they are at the present time does help.
+If you always dreamt of being an engineer, there are a multitude of jobs for the engineering market.

 Keep the Job Search to Yourself